New Year's in Edinburgh: England, Scotland & Ireland

 - 1 nicer outfit for Farewell Dinner or a night out

 - 1 reusable water bottle

 - Type “G” power adapter.
 A staff favorite is also the “Targus World Power Travel Adapter” ($20, Amazon.com)

-Note: Ireland and the UK are oceanic or volatile climates, which means they get ample rainfall, but it can change in a matter of seconds.
+Note: The UK is an oceanic and volatile climate, which means it gets ample rainfall, but it can change in a matter of seconds.
 Bring plenty of layers and a good rain jacket.